defold/defold.github.io/manuals/properties.md

 ---
 brief: This manual explains what types of properties exist in Defold, and how they are used and animated.
 github: https://github.com/defold/doc
 language: en
 layout: manual
 title: Properties in Defold
+toc:
+- Properties
-toc: '["Properties","Game object and component properties","GUI node properties"]'
+- Game object and component properties
+- GUI node properties
 ---

 # Properties